 5. How the Story Goes

-This game can be part your evening bedtime story routine.
-Choose a story your child hasn’t heard before and read the first few pages.
+This game can be part of your evening bedtime story routine or class storytime.
+Choose a story your children haven’t heard before and read the first few pages.
 Then offer two alternative paths:

 - Bear decided to go for a walk in the woods.